Title Image

 Do I need qualifications?

 This depends on the job role you are applying for.
-Please see the person specifications for further details of ‘Essential’ and ‘Desirable’ qualifications, training and skills needed for individual posts.
+Please see the candidate packs for further details of ‘Essential’ and ‘Desirable’ qualifications, training and skills needed for individual posts.
 As well as essential qualifications for certain posts, a willingness to learn, passion, motivation and common sense are all necessary and invaluable assets to have.

 Are any pre-employment checks carried out?

 Yes.
-The Vale Federation of Schools is committed to safeguarding and promoting the welfare of children and expects all staff, workers and volunteers to share this commitment.
-The successful candidate will be required to provide suitable references and undergo an Enhanced Disclosure & Barring Check.
-All our employees are expected to complete a standard online employment health screening questionnaire.
+The Vale Federation of Schools is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff, workers and volunteers to share this commitment.
+The successful candidate will be required to provide two satisfactory references, undertake pre-employment checks including a health check and have a cleared Enhanced Disclosure & Barring check.
+An online search (including social media) will be carried out for all shortlisted candidates as part of our recruitment process.

 Is there an induction programme?